Remco Westermann: "We have a strong operating cash flow and free liquidity that we can use to finance additional acquisitions and organic growth."

 About Verve Group SE

-Verve (Ticker: VER) is a fast-growing, profitable, digital media company that provides AI-driven ad-software solutions.
-Verve matches global advertiser demand with publisher ad-supply, enhancing results through first-party data from its own content.
-Aligned with our mission, “Let’s make media better,” the company focuses on enabling better outcomes for brands, agencies, and publishers with responsible advertising solutions, with an emphasis on emerging media channels.
-Verve’s main operational presence is in North America and Europe, and it is registered as a Societas Europaea in Sweden (registration number 517100-0143).
-Its shares are listed on the Nasdaq First North Premier Growth Market in Stockholm and the Scale segment of the Frankfurt Stock Exchange.
-The company has three secured bonds listed on Nasdaq Stockholm and the Frankfurt Stock Exchange Open Market.
-Verve's certified advisor on the Nasdaq First North Premier Growth Market is FNCA Sweden AB; contact info: info@fnca.se.
+Verve Group SE ("Verve" or the "Company", ISIN: SE0018538068) operates a cutting-edge ad software platform connecting advertisers seeking to buy digital ad space with publishers monetizing their content.
+Guided by the mission "Let's make media better," the Company focuses on enabling better outcomes for brands, agencies, and publishers with responsible advertising solutions, with an emphasis on emerging media channels.
+Verve is focused on delivering innovative technologies for targeted advertising without relying on identifiers like cookies or IDFA (the Identifier for Advertisers).
+Additionally, the platform fosters direct engagement between advertisers and publishers, eliminating intermediaries for greater efficiency.
+Verve's main operational presence is in North America and Europe, and it is registered as a Societas Europaea in Sweden (registration number 517100-0143).
+Its shares are listed on the regulated market of the Frankfurt Stock Exchange (Ticker: VRV) and on Nasdaq First North Premier Growth Market in Stockholm (Ticker: VER).
+Verve has an outstanding bond listed on Nasdaq Stockholm under ISIN SE0023848429.
+The Companies certified advisor on the Nasdaq First North Premier Growth Market is FNCA Sweden AB; contact info: .info@fnca.se

 Contact